carolineleeper/rea-ui-dev-test/README.md

 1. Clone the repo `https://github.com/carolineleeper/rea-ui-dev-test.git`
+2. Navigate to project directory
+   `cd rea-ui-dev-test`
-2. Install dependencies
+3. Install dependencies
    `npm install`
-3. Start the dev server
+4. Start the dev server
    `npm start`

 This will open the app in browser at http://localhost:3000/